Beyond Text-Visual Attention: Exploiting Visual Cues for Effective Token Pruning in VLMs: Text-Visual Attention Investigation

-where $l$ is the total length of the input sequence (including system prompt, image patches, text question, and output answer), and $\mM \in {\R}^{l \times l}$ is a lower triangular causal mask ensuring that each token attends only to itself and previous tokens.
-Our focus is on the attention received by visual tokens from three sources: \textit{image attention} (from the image patches themselves), \textit{text attention} (from the text prompt), and \textit{last attention} (from the output answer since we only extract attention at the prefill phase, where the output contains only a single token).
-Multi-head attention is averaged across all heads following FastV~\cite{chen2024fastv} for analysis.
+where $l$ is the total length of the input sequence (including system prompt, image patches and text question), ${\mR}_{\theta} \in {\R}^{d \times d}$ is the block-diagonal rotation matrix, and $\mM \in {\R}^{l \times l}$ is a lower triangular causal mask ensuring that each token attends only to itself and previous tokens.
+We refer to the attention received by visual tokens received from the last text token as \textit{last attention} following \cite{chen2024fastv}.
+And multi-head attention is averaged across different heads for analysis.

-\subsection{Text-Visual Attention Shift}
+\subsection{Text-visual attention shift}

 To analyze text-visual attention in VLMs, we first randomly sample $N$ image-text pairs from the LLaVA-mix665k data~\cite{liu2024llava1.5}.
 These samples are then used to prompt the VLM to generate responses, during which we extract the attention received by the visual tokens.
-In this section, $N$ is set to 1,000, and we use LLaVA-1.5-7B as the VLM, following the original configuration in \cite{liu2024llava1.5}.
-We analyze the distribution of attention scores with respect to token indices, with sources including the [\texttt{CLS}] token from the visual encoder, as well as image patches, text prompt, and output response from the LLM decoder (after layer 2, following \cite{chen2024fastv}).
+In this section, $N$ is set to 1,000, and we use LLaVA-1.5-7B as the VLM.